Open today: 15:00 - 19:00

 Lincus is a new name for us, which is always exciting because it means you get to assess the sounds on their own merit with no extraneous baggage.
 Whoever is behind these betas on Slabs knows how to cook up heavy kicks.
 'Feel The Rhythm' has a swagger and syncopation to it that is perfect for this label, with bold bass and hints of Kerri Chandler's kick to the kicks, all run through with some woozy late-night synth work.
 'Pazazz' is another blend of low-end kicks and sleazy synths with some filtered vocals adding a touch of human warmth to what is a vibey cut.

-Available in a year
+Available in 8 months

 Nov 6, 2026